Databykelly/FAAC-Revenue-Analysis/docs/DATA_EXPLORATION_NOTES.md

 and mapped into the Exchange Gain column to maintain a consistent structure across all years.

+5. **Net Share of Ecology** will be used as the standard Ecology column.
+For 2023 files where this column is labelled Total Ecology Fund, it will be mapped to Net Share of Ecology during cleaning.
+This means 7 Niger Delta states in 2023 may show a slight overstatement as the NDDC transfer deduction is not reflected.
+For pre-2022 files this column will be null as Ecology was not reported separately before that year.

 ## Final Clean Table Structure
 The combined clean dataset will contain the following 10 columns: